s-amani/GraphQLSample/README.md

 * The entity should have the structure as shown in the section below
 * Cover your implementation with tests
 * Document how to setup and run the solution
+* Use Entity Framework
+* Use the HotChocolate library (https://chillicream.com/) v10.5 or higher to build the GraphQL API
+* Use SQL Server as database
+* Add validations for input types
+* Add error handling

 ## Entity “Customer”
 * Id (long auto-generated)